Roemer/plantuml-office/README.md

 Office Icons for PlantUML

 ## Usage
 There are sprite (monchrome) and colored png icons available.
-See the following example on how to use one or another.
+Be aware that there are also sprites with a color in the name (due to automatically generating the files) which are the same as the non-colored ones.
+Use the png icons if you need the colored version.
+See the following example on how to use the sprites or the pngs.

 Example of usage:
 ```